 It’s also a good idea to spray a little olive oil over each dough ball before freezing, otherwise, you might struggle to take the ball out of the freezer bag or container when you want to use it.

-Once it has been oiled, place it in a freezer bag with its contents, date frozen, and rising status clearly marked,
+Once it has been oiled, place it in a freezer bag or suitable pizza proofing box, with its contents, date is frozen, and rising status clearly marked.

 Remember, it might not be you that takes it out of the freezer so it’s good to let everyone in your household know what the dough needs before cooking.
 Then just place it in the freezer and Voila!
 Delicious homemade pizza dough ready to be used whenever you desire!